iterative/dvc.org/static/docs/understanding-dvc/related-technologies.md

    - DVC does not need to run any services.
 No graphical user interface as a result, but we expect some GUI services will be created on top of DVC.

-   - DVC has transparent design: metadata files (DVC file), configuration files, cache directories have a simple format and can be easily reused by external tools.
+   - DVC has transparent design: metadata files (DVC-file), configuration files, cache directories have a simple format and can be easily reused by external tools.